Furze Warren Federation

 Access to the Curriculum

-Children who have an EHCP are supported in the classroom or withdrawn to ensure that their targets are met and implemented in the most effective and least intrusive manner.
+Children who have a statement are supported in the classroom or withdrawn to ensure that their IEP is implemented in the most effective and least intrusive manner.

 There is a governor appointed as SEN Link Governor.
 The SENCo and SEN Link Governor will meet annually to discuss any current SEN related issues.
 Other meetings may be held as and when necessary.